nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 3. Deploy Gateway on Prem using the env.conf and the docker run command

 Note: Adjust the listening port per your environment.
 Default is 80 and 443.
-In this example it's change to 9001 and 9002.
+In this example it's changed to 9001 and 9002.

 ```